 The cradle of modern American civilization, the scenic state of Massachusetts

 has a coast that spans nearly 200 miles, and inland lakes, streams, and mountains.
 The home of John F. Kennedy, Nathaniel Hawthorne, and Dr. Seuss, this state is one of the most visited in the entire region due to its rich cultural tapestry.

+Standing at nearly 6,300 feet, Mt.
+Washington is the highest peak in the entire northeast and is part of the majestic White Mountains.
 Loon Mountain and Cannon Mountain are a skier's mecca in the winter and boast ziplining and alpine slides in summer.
 The Great Woods boasts the 127-acre Dixville Notch State Park and its myriad of waterfalls.
-The Lakes Region shouldn't be missed just for gorgeous Lake Winnipesaukee alone, offering year-round entertainment for guests of all ages and interests!
-If those options aren't quite to your liking, there are 300 other lakes and ponds in the region as well.
+The Lakes Region shouldn't be missed just for gorgeous Lake Winnipesaukee alone, offering year-round entertainment for vacation rental guests of all ages and interests.

+At only 48 miles long, Rhode Island is the smallest state in the union.
+Unlike its bustling neighbors to the north and south, little Rhody boasts a tranquil coast and pleasant small towns in which to get lost.
 Newport is one of the most popular spots in the state due to its grand mansions from the Gilded Age.
 The Breakers, home to the Vanderbilts, is the most iconic of all.
 Providence is the largest city, with tree-lined streets and award-winning restaurants.
 Admire the American Impressionist art at the RISD (Rhode Island School of Design) Museum of Art.

 Discover New England

 Where to Find the Best Lobster in Portland, Maine